 After you’re arrested for a DWI, you have 15 days from the date of your arrest to request an administrative license revocation (ALR) hearing.
 If you don’t make this request, your license will be automatically suspended – so it’s in your best interest to hire an attorney to request this hearing immediately.
 This hearing can restore your ability to drive until further judgement is made.
 This is a civil process separate than your criminal charges.
 Talk to our attorneys for details.

-- Lack of probable cause for traffic stop
+- Asserting lack of probable cause for the initial stop and/or arrest

 - Misconduct on behalf of the police officer that made the stop

-We have been able to get many DWI cases dismissed or reduced to a lesser charge throughout the state.
+We have been able to get many DWI cases dismissed or reduced to a lesser charge throughout the state, and have helped veterans facing DUI charges seek assistance through treatment courts.
 We have saved our clients thousands of dollars in fees, fine and surcharges.
 We have saved their driver’s licenses from getting suspended, and saved them from a conviction that would follow them for the rest of their lives.